The syntax of the

 You can do this from a single machine using virtualization.
 The free virtualBox or the paid VMWare and Parallels allow you to run another complete operating system as a “guest”.
 You set up a virtual machine for each “guest” OS.
 In it you install Python, the support packages your application needs, and PyInstaller.

-The Dropbox system is useful with virtual machines.
-Install a Dropbox client in each virtual machine, all linked to your Dropbox account.
-Keep a single copy of your script(s) in a Dropbox folder.
+A File Sync & Share system like NextCloud is useful with virtual machines.
+Install the synchronization client in each virtual machine, all linked to your synchronization account.
+Keep a single copy of your script(s) in a synchronized folder.
 Then on any virtual machine you can run PyInstaller thus:

-cd ~/Dropbox/project_folder/src # Linux, Mac -- Windows similar rm *.pyc # get rid of modules compiled by another Python pyinstaller --workpath=path-to-local-temp-folder \ --distpath=path-to-local-dist-folder \ ...other options as required... \ ./myscript.py
+cd ~/NextCloud/project_folder/src # GNU/Linux, Mac -- Windows similar rm *.pyc # get rid of modules compiled by another Python pyinstaller --workpath=path-to-local-temp-folder \ --distpath=path-to-local-dist-folder \ ...other options as required... \ ./myscript.py

-PyInstaller reads scripts from the common Dropbox folder, but writes its work files and the bundled app in folders that are local to the virtual machine.
+PyInstaller reads scripts from the common synchronized folder, but writes its work files and the bundled app in folders that are local to the virtual machine.

 Capturing Windows Version Data¶